beifeizhou/LSH-Blocking/README.md

 *28 Jul 2014*

-Data-linking test using minhash and LSH techniques.
+Data-blocking test using minhash and LSH techniques.

-## Usage
+## Class Usage

 	from newlsh import barelsh